Onset of symmetry breaking by the functional RG method: Evolution equations

-Let us now address the question of the applicability of the loop expansion in the functional integral \eq{blocking}, assumed in deriving the evolution equation \eq{wh}.
-The dimensionless small parameter of loop expansion is $\epsilon_k(\Phi)=\hbar\Delta k\ln[1+g_{2k}(\Phi)/k^2]/k$.
-By setting the book-keeping variable to unity, $\hbar=1$, there are two ways this parameter may become large: either we reach the IR end point, $\Delta k/k\to1$ or the logarithm function explodes because the action is approximately degenerate, Eq. \eq{sbcr} is valid.
+We finally address the question of the applicability of the loop expansion in the functional integral \eq{blocking}, assumed in deriving the evolution equation \eq{wh}.
+The dimensionless small parameter of the loop expansion is $\epsilon_k(\Phi)=\hbar\Delta k\ln[1+g_{2k}(\Phi)/k^2]/k$.
+By setting the book-keeping variable to unity, $\hbar=1$, there are two ways this parameter may become large: either we reach the IR end point, $\Delta k/k\to1$ or the logarithm function explodes because the action is approximately degenerate.
 The former case requires to stop the integration of the evolution equation \eq{wh} slightly before $k=0$.
 The results obtained in this manner are useful because they characterize the infrared end point, $k=0$ if the theory has a convergent thermodynamical limit, an assumption one is usually ready to agree with.
 Thus the real danger for the validity of the evolution equation comes from the second mechanism, the approximate degeneracy of the action occurring already at finite scale.